gregnordin/python_setup_macbook/README.md

     Available kernels:
         python3    /Users/nordin/Documents/Projects/.../.venv/share/jupyter/kernels/python3

-If I also want this virtual environment's python available in my conda jupyter environment also do the following:
+Jupyterlab can now be run from this virtual environment, and its python is the only python available from within jupyterlab.
+If I also want this virtual environment's python available in my conda jupyter environment do the following:

     (name_of_virtual_environment) (base)
     $ python -m ipykernel install --prefix=/Users/nordin/opt/miniconda3/envs/jupyter_py37 --name 'name_of_virtual_environment'